logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-couchdb.md

 ## Overview

+Apache CouchDB is an open-source document-oriented NoSQL database, implemented in Erlang.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format CouchDB metrics to Logz.io, you need to add the **inputs.couchdb** and **outputs.http** plug-ins to your Telegraf configuration file.